arithmetric/aws-lambda-ses-forwarder/README.md

  may be able to reduce the Timeout limit.

 3. In AWS SES, verify the domains for which you want to receive and forward email.
-Also configure the DNS MX record for these domains to point to the [SES endpoint provided according to region](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/regions.html#region-endpoints).
-Note use SES Receiving endpoint for MX record.
+Also configure the DNS MX record for these domains to point to the email receiving (or inbound) SES endpoint.
+See [SES documentation](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/regions.html#region-endpoints) for the email receiving endpoints in each region.

 4. If you have the sandbox level of access to SES, then also verify any email